 Exhibit 16.
-Employment Density, Clark County, 2021 Source: US Census Bureau, Census On the Map
+Employment Density, Clark County, 2021

-(VIC) on the east side.
-In 2020, Vancouver accounted for 64% of all jobs in Clark County, followed by Camas and Hazel Dell, which made up about 6% and 5% of employment, respectively.

-Vancouver has consistently driven Clark County's economy over the past decade, while emerging employment hubs like Ridgefield, Battle Ground, and Camas have experienced job growth from 2010 to 2020, expanding opportunities beyond the county's primary center.
+- (VIC) on the east side.
+In 2020, Vancouver accounted for 64% of all jobs in Clark County, followed by Camas and Hazel Dell, which made up about 6% and 5% of employment, respectively. - Vancouver has consistently driven Clark County's economy over the past decade, while emerging employment hubs like Ridgefield, Battle Ground, and Camas have experienced job growth from 2010 to 2020, expanding opportunities beyond the county's primary center.
 However, with job growth lagging behind population increases, numerous residents continue to seek employment outside their local communities.